TrentBest/FSM_API/FSM_API/NuGetReadme.md

 // Associate your context with an FSM instance and assign it to a processing group var handle = FSM_API.Create.CreateInstance("LightSwitchFSM", kitchenLight, "MainLoop");
 ```
 4. Tick the FSM from your application's main loop:
 C#
 ```csharp
 // Process all FSMs in the "MainLoop" group FSM_API.Interaction.Update("MainLoop");
 ```
 🔧 Core Concepts

     FSMBuilder: Fluently define states, transitions, and associated OnEnter/OnExit actions.
-This
-     is your declarative interface for FSM construction.
+    This is your declarative interface for FSM construction.

     FSMHandle: Represents a runtime instance of an FSM operating on a specific context.
-Provides
-     full control over instance lifecycle, including pausing, resetting, and retrieving current
+    Provides full control over instance lifecycle, including pausing, resetting, and
-     state.
+    retrieving current state.

-    IStateContext: The interface your custom data models (Plain Old C# Objects - POCOs) must
+    IStateContext: The interface your custom data models (Plain Old C# Objects - POCOs)
-    implement.
+    must implement.
 This ensures clean separation of FSM logic from your application's data.

     Processing Groups: Organize and control the update cycles of multiple FSM instances.
 Ideal
     for managing FSMs that need to tick together or at different rates (e.g., UI, AI, physics).
+     If you were to use the API across multiple threads you would need to ensure context isn't
+     accessed across different process groups, each process group will itself be sequential...

     Error Handling: Built-in thresholds and diagnostics prevent runaway logic or invalid state
      contexts, ensuring application stability without crashing.

     Thread-Safe by Design: All modifications to FSM definitions and instances are meticulously
     deferred and processed safely on the main thread post-update, eliminating common concurrency
      issues.

 ## 📦 Features at a Glance